commandercool/spm-min/README.md

 # Standalone SPM docker image
-This is a minimal docker image for SPM Standalone.
+This is a lightweight docker image for SPM Standalone.
 The image takes **577.38MB** compressed and **1.07GB** extracted.

 For more information see: https://en.wikibooks.org/wiki/SPM/Standalone .

-# How to use
+## How to use
 1. Pull the image on your local machine:
 ```
 docker pull alerokhin/spm-min:12